VinceNolan999/ms3-my-movie-catalog/README.md

     - Deployment method  =  Github
     - Search for repo to connect to  (PRESS CONNECT)

-dont auto deploy just yet!!
+Do not auto deploy just yet!!

 - Goto settings at top. then reveal config vars.

-    - Input vaules from the env.py file   (PORT, IP, SECRET_KEY, MONGO_URI, MONGO_DBNAME)
+    - Input values from the env.py file   (PORT, IP, SECRET_KEY, MONGO_URI, MONGO_DBNAME)

     - You must push the new files to github (procfile and requirements.txt)  =  git status then git commits.